karyeet/heroku-lavalink/README.md

 3. Follow https://devcenter.heroku.com/articles/git.
 If heroku is unable to automatically configure buildpacks, go to your projects settings on the heroku website and add java and nodejs.
 4. Go to your project settings->config vars on heroku and set a new var called PASS to what you want your lavalink password to be.
-5. In the same menu, set a new var called JAVA_TOOL_OPTIONS and set it to `-Xmx400m -Xms400m -XX:MaxPermSize=48m`, these are settings I recommend for a free dyno.
+5. In the same menu, create a new var called JAVA_TOOL_OPTIONS and set it to `-Xmx400m -Xms400m -XX:MaxPermSize=48m`.
+You may also set other config vars here.
 6. In the same menu, create a var called APP_NAME and set it to your heroku applications name.
 ##
 **Notes:**
 1. After changing PASS you must redeploy or click the More menu and *restart all dynos*.
 2. If heroku is unable to automatically configure buildpacks, go to your projects settings on the heroku website and add java and nodejs.

-Please understand your lavalink server ***will most likely run out of memory on a free dyno***.
+Please understand your lavalink server ***will likely run out of memory on a free dyno***.
 I would recommend upgrading or switching to a lighter alternative.
 If you do upgrade, you must change -Xmx in the JAVA_TOOL_OPTIONS to your new amount of ram.